glowieframework / deploy

 Handling errors

-If something in your task fails, the script execution will stop and a exception will be thrown.
+If something in your task fails, the script execution will stop and an exception will be thrown.
 If you want to capture the error and do something with it (like sending a notification), create the following method in the tasks file:

 public function fail(string $task, Throwable $th){ // You can do anything here $this->error("$task failed!
 Stack trace:"); $this->error($th->getTraceAsString()); }

 The method will receive the task name as the first parameter, and the exception as the second.
-This is called for errors in any task from the tasks file.
+This method is called for errors in any task from the tasks file.

 Running a deploy task